-LRCC’s Early College program allows current New Hampshire high school students to take college classes taught by LRCC faculty on our campus at a discounted tuition rate (50% of the NH resident tuition rate!).
-Students get to experience a real college course on a college campus, and interact with other college students and faculty.
+Our Early College program allows current New Hampshire high school students to enroll in courses taught on our campus at a 50% off the NH resident tuition rate.
+Students experience a college course on a college campus, and interact with other college students and faculty.

 Eligibility and Requirements

 - Students should speak with their high school guidance counselor to confirm their Early College credits will also apply to their high school graduation requirements.

 - Students must be at least 16 years of age and receive approval from their counselor.
 The age of requirement may be waived if a parent/guardian and counselor believe the student is ready for college courses in a college environment.